Scott Bond

 Scott Bond is a British trance DJ, producer, and promoter who began DJing in 1989.
 He started out DJing at venues such as Cream, Miss Moneypenny's, Fun and Gatecrasher, which he co-founded.
 He has toured internationally with Gatecrasher.
 He was voted World's Finest Resident DJ in the Mixmag Dance Awards.

 Biography

 Scott Bond, John Purser, Darren Hodson and Nick Rose have also recorded under the name Q:Dos, producing and writing dance tracks as well as re-mixing for most of the major dance labels.
 Scott has also worked on many tracks with Solarstone.
 One of his most critically acclaimed releases has been in collaboration with Solarstone, a track called "Third Earth" [more commonly known as 3rd Earth].

-One of his mix albums is called Gatecrasher Wet.
+He mixed multiple albums for the Sheffield club brand, Gatecrasher.

 His most recent production Airfoil is a collaboration with Marc Mitchell, and was released in September 2014.